The Perfect One Month India Itinerary

 Also, if you are really up for an amazing and unique adventure, make your way to Leh Ladakh – The Land of Passes, and this 7 Day Leh Ladakh Itinerary, starting from Manali, is the best way to do that.

 You can easily get an authentic glimpse of India with this One Month India Itinerary, by spending 5 – 6 days each in Delhi, Kolkata, Chennai, Mumbai and Jaipur.
-Keep these cities as the base point, and take 1-2 day trips o explore the nearby areas.
-And guess what, you can get some amazing deals on Honeymoon Packages from these places too!
+Keep these cities as the base point, and take 1-2 day trips to explore the nearby areas.

 The best part of this One Month India Itinerary is that you can take this as a reference point, and explore at your pace, even making this itinerary a Two Month India Itinerary, or even a Three Months India Itinerary.
 Its all upto your time and budget constraints.